MicrosoftDocs/mesh-docs/mesh/Create/getting-started/mesh-101-tutorial/mesh-101-03-visual-scripting.md

     ![A screenshot of a video play Description ](../../../media/sample-mesh-101/426-set-active-video-node.png)

-1. Drag a connector from the output control port of the "Game Object: Set Active" node and create another new *Game Object: Set Active* node.
+1. Drag a connector from the output control port of the "Game Object: Set Active" node and then create another new *Game Object: Set Active* node.
-1. In the new *Game Object: Set Active* node, click the round button in the GameObject field, and then, in the **Select GameObject** window, search for and select **VideoStill**.
+1. In the new *Game Object: Set Active* node, click the round button in the GameObject field (which currently displays "This"), and then, in the **Select GameObject** window, search for and select **VideoStill**.
 1. Keep the **Value** check box unselected.
 This makes the node inactive.

 Now when the button is clicked, the video will play and the still image will be hidden.
-We just need one more thing in this sequence.
-Since the Play/Stop button is a toggle, we have to make sure that after the participant clicks "Play," the button's label changes to "Stop," and then when clicked again back to "Play," and so on.
+We need just one more thing in this sequence.
+Since the Play/Stop button is a toggle, we have to make sure that after the participant clicks "Play," the button's label changes to "Stop," and then when it's clicked again, the label changes back to "Play".
+To achieve this, we'll add a *TextMeshPro* node.

 1. Drag a connector from the output control port of the last "Game Object: Set Active" node and create a new *Text Mesh Pro: Set Text* node.
 (In the Fuzzy Finder, search for "set text".)

     ![A screenshot of a video play Description ](../../../media/sample-mesh-101/427-set-text.png)

-    For this node, we need to set its target GameObject to "Label".
-There are lots of "Labels" in the project, though, and they all look the same in the node's popup list, so let's do this with the drag and drop method.
+    We need to set this node's target GameObject to "Label".
+However, there are lots of "Label" GameObjects in the project, and they all look the same in the node's popup list, so let's add this object by using the drag and drop method.

-1. Drag the **Button** child object **Label** from the **Hierarchy** and then drop it in the *Set Test* node.
+1. From the **Hierarchy**, drag the **Label** GameObject that's a child of the **Button** object and then drop it in the first field in the *Set Test* node.

     ![A screenshot of a video play Description ](../../../media/sample-mesh-101/428-drag-label.png)